 Once you’ve pinpointed the true reason(s) behind your behavior, you may be able to offer a sincere apology.
-While an incident like this isn’t pleasant for anyone involved, hopefully it will help you realize that your stress levels are getting too high and it is time to find resources like respite care and personal hobbies to help you regain some balance in your life.
+While an incident like this isn’t pleasant for anyone involved, hopefully it will help you realize that your stress levels are getting too high and it's time to find resources like respite care and personal hobbies to help you regain some balance in your life.
 Ultimately, this is beneficial for you, your care recipient and others closest to you.

 Sometimes a Caregiver’s Anger Is Justified

 What if you snap at someone who you believe is in the wrong?
 For example, you unload on your sibling, who is always quick to criticize how you care for your parents but never offers to lend a hand.
 Wouldn’t you feel justified in your behavior?

 Losing your cool with this person is a little closer to a healthy response.
 At least you’ve selected the correct target for your anger.
 However, unless you are willing to throw away your relationship with your sibling, you are still in a position where an apology is warranted.
 It’s also important to remember that, “I said/did this because you said/did that,” does not count as an apology.